Plan for the Future

 - Climate Adaptation

-- Managing Climate Change Risks to Federal Agency Supply Chains
+- Framework for Managing Climate Change Risks to Federal Agency Supply Chains

 Transformation to Net Zero Energy

 Tasks for Today

 - Improve energy efficiency.

 - Drive your energy use down, then drive it down further!

 - Reducing your energy needs is much less expensive than providing renewable energy.